mwouts/jupytext/docs/using-cli.md

-# Using Jupytext at the command line
+# Using at the Command Line

 ## Command line conversion